superduper-io/superduper/docs/content/tutorials/training.md

 </pre>
 </details>

 Now we are ready to "train" or "fit" the model.
-Trainable models in superduper come with a sklearn-like `.fit` method, which developers may implement for their specific model class. `torch` models come with a pre-configured `TorchTrainer` class and `.fit` method.
+Trainable models in Superduper come with a sklearn-like `.fit` method, which developers may implement for their specific model class. `torch` models come with a pre-configured `TorchTrainer` class and `.fit` method.
 These may be invoked simply by "applying" the model to `db`: